batistagroup/qflux/docs/qflux/Open_Systems/spinchainOpen.md

 The comparison between matrix exponential, QuTiP Lindblad, and pure unitary evolution offers a benchmark for accuracy and computational cost.

+![Classical device simulation of open quantum dynamics of a three-site spin chain comparing the closed system, and the open system simulated with both Qutip and Matrix exponentiation][qflux/images/Part_II/Spinchain_Classical_Dynamics.png]

 ---

 ## Quantum Simulation